top of page

 You get astounding views of the Pest side of the city, the imposing Hungarian Parliament building and the Chain Bridge.

-All one needs to do here is to climb these chimneys and spend time gaping at the stunning scenery all around.
+All one needs to do here is climb these chimneys and spend time gaping at the stunning scenery.

 My Tip -